Maroocraft/Python-Projects/README.md

-iam still a beginner in python an i hope u like my projects
+Iam still a beginner in python an i hope u like my projects